-DIME Dialogue.-DIME established a clearinghouse operation in the fall of 1967 to facilitate the exchange of information pertaining to international medical education.
-The vehicle through which this information flows is DIME Dialogue, a monthly newsletter (published during the academic year), which began publication in January,

-1968.
-DIME Dialogue provides current information on international programs of medical schools, government and intergovernment agencies, private foundations, as well as fellowship and exchange programs; personnel announcements: international and national conferences on medical education; relevant legislation and data on foreign medical graduates; and publication releases of interest to medical educators.
+DIME Dialogue. -- DIME established a clearing house operation in the fall of 1967 to facilitate the exchange of information pertaining to international medical education.
+The vehicle through which this information flows is DIME Dialogue, a monthly newsletter (published during the academic year), which began publication in January 1968.
+The DIME Dialogue provides current information on international programs of medical schools, government and intergovernment agencies, private foundations, and fellowship and exchange programs; personnel announcements; international and national conferences on medical education; relevant legislation, data on foreign medical graduates; and publication releases of interest to medical educators.

 DIME Dialogue has a circulation of over 1,600.
-It is distributed to liaison officers for international activities, deans, interested faculty members in the U.S. and abroad, medical school libraries, and national and international organizations and agencies.
+It is distributed to Liaison Officers for International Activities, deans, interested faculty members in the U. S. and abroad, medical school libraries, and national and international organizations and agencies.

-Agency for International Development. -Since May 31, 1962 DIME has been working closely with AID.
-It currently has a three-year contract with AID which was signed in May, 1966.
+Agency for International Development.-Since May 31, 1962 DIME has been working closely with AID.
+It currently has a three-year contract with AID which was signed in May 1966.
 Under the original terms of that contract, DIME was responsible for providing technical advice and assistance primarily in the broad areas of international medical education and health manpower.
-In February, 1968 after extensive conversations and project discussions with appropriate officials in the Office of the War on Hunger of AID, DIME took on 4 specific projects which it is committed to accomplish within the terms of the existing contract: (a) an Institute on Medical Education and Family Planning, (b) a survey of the inmedical ternational activities of U.S. schools, (c) a study of health and health manpower planning as it relates to the overall national economic plans of selected developing countries, and (d) continued support and advice to regional associations of medical schools which are developing throughout the world.
+In February 1968 after extensive conversations and project discussions with appropriate officials in the Office of the War on Hunger of AID, DIME took on 4 specific projects which it is committed to accomplish within the terms of the existing contract: (a) an Institute on Medical Education and Family Planning, (b) a survey of the international activities of U. S. medical schools, (c) a study of health and health manpower planning as it relates to the overall national economic plans of selected developing countries, and (d) continued support and advice to regional associations of medical schools which are developing throughout the world.

 In addition to these 4 specific projects, the DIME project staff continues to work with various regional bureaus of AID in matters related to health manpower and medical education.
 It also provides secretariat services necessary to the work of the AID Advisory Committee on International Health.

 Institute on Medical Education and Family Planning.-The AAMC will hold an Institute on Medical Education and Family Planning in Washington, March 23-26, 1969.
-DIME is responsible for planning the Institute, with additional staff assistance being provided by the George Washington University School of Medicine and the Georgetown University School of Medicine.
+DIME is responsible for planning the Institute, with additional staff assistance being provided by the George Washir ton University School of Medicine and the Georgetown University School of Medicine.
 The Institute will explore the responsibilities and role of the medical education community in the broad field of family planning.
-The Institute will consider 3 major subject areas: biology and the family, the community aspects of family planning, and the medical school and family planning.